Perth Laser Eye Surgery FAQ

 LASIK is an acronym for Laser In-situ Keratomileusis.
 Kerato means the cornea, and simileusis is Greek for carving or sculpting.
 It is called in-situ because surgeons work with the cornea while it is part of the eye.

-LASIK is a procedure designed to correct the refractive error of patients who are short sighted, long sighted or astigmatic by reshaping the corneal surface of the eye.
+LASIK is a procedure designed to correct the refractive error of patients who are short-sighted, long-sighted or astigmatic by reshaping the corneal surface of the eye.
 The cornea is the transparent window at the front of the eye.

-• LASIK involves the creation of a very thin layer (or flap, since it remains attached) on the surface of the cornea, which is folded back, exposing the raw area beneath.
+The operation is performed under local anaesthetic eye drops to numb the surface of the eye.
+No needles are required.
+LASIK is a 2-part procedure to create a very thin layer (or flap since it remains attached) on the surface of the cornea, which is folded back, exposing the raw area beneath.

 As every eye is unique, the extent of your surgery requirements will determine your exact costs.
 After an assessment to determine your needs, we will provide you with a quote for your surgery.

-An initial assessment and consultation with Dr Phil McGeorge costs $152.
+An initial assessment and consultation costs $180.

-• A referral is not necessary but Medicare will provide a higher rebate of around half of this fee ($80.85) if you obtain a referral from your GP or an optometrist.
+A referral is not necessary but Medicare will provide a higher rebate of around half of this fee ($84.15) if you obtain a referral from your GP or an optometrist.
+If no written referral is provided, Medicare will only provide a rebate of around $21.00 on your initial specialist consultation.

 At Perth Laser Vision, laser eye surgery generally costs between $6,800 for both eyes and $4,400 for one eye depending on your requirements.